SavJas/SSHook/README.md

 - Embed Maker: Create and send a custom embed message.
 - Name Changer: Change the name of a webhook.
 - Poll Creator: Create and send a poll message.
-- Delete all Messages (Patched): Delete all messages in a channel (currently patched).
+- Delete all Messages (Patched): Delete all messages in a channel (currently patched, working on it!).
 - Exit: Exit the program.

 ## Contributing